 Transfer the fruit jelly cups into the refrigerator to cool and set completely for at least 1 to 2 hours before serving.

-- Not enough jelly powder used.
+Secondly, you did not use sufficient jelly powder.
 If the proportion of jelly to liquid is not correct, the jelly will not set properly.
 Always ensure to follow the instructions at the back of your jelly packet.
 In this recipe, I have used 10g of agar agar powder for 1 liter of water.

 📖Recipe